VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

   -pushmetrics.interval duration
     	Interval for pushing metrics to every -pushmetrics.url (default 10s) -pushmetrics.url array
     	Optional URL to push metrics exposed at /metrics page.
-See https://docs.victoriametrics.com/#push-metrics .
+See {{% ref "./#push-metrics" %}} .
 By default, metrics exposed at /metrics page aren't pushed to any remote storage
     	Supports an array of values separated by comma or specified via multiple flags.
     	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -retention.maxDiskSpaceUsageBytes size
-    	The maximum disk space usage at -storageDataPath before older per-day partitions are automatically dropped; see https://docs.victoriametrics.com/victorialogs/#retention-by-disk-space-usage ; see also -retentionPeriod
+    	The maximum disk space usage at -storageDataPath before older per-day partitions are automatically dropped; see {{% ref "./#retention-by-disk-space-usage" %}} ; see also -retentionPeriod
     	Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0) -retentionPeriod value
-    	Log entries with timestamps older than now-retentionPeriod are automatically deleted; log entries with timestamps outside the retention are also rejected during data ingestion; the minimum supported retention is 1d (one day); see https://docs.victoriametrics.com/victorialogs/#retention ; see also -retention.maxDiskSpaceUsageBytes
+    	Log entries with timestamps older than now-retentionPeriod are automatically deleted; log entries with timestamps outside the retention are also rejected during data ingestion; the minimum supported retention is 1d (one day); see {{% ref "./#retention" %}} ; see also -retention.maxDiskSpaceUsageBytes
     	The following optional suffixes are supported: s (second), m (minute), h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 7d)
   -search.maxConcurrentRequests int
     	The maximum number of concurrent search requests.
 It shouldn't be high, since a single request can saturate all the CPU cores, while many concurrently executed requests may require high amounts of memory.
 See also -search.maxQueueDuration (default 16)